 - MS/DI students will be required to present their project proposal to their committee.
-All graduate faculty and graduate students will be invited, but not expected to attend.
-MS/DI students can present in NDFS 691R if possible or at alternative times. - Submit Form C2 Project Proposal Presentation Scheduling to the graduate program manager at least two weeks prior to the presentation. - Students are expected to dress professionally at the project proposal presentation. - Students should prepare an abstract with a bibliography for graduate faculty and graduate students. - A proposal should be presented within a minimum of 20 and maximum of 40 minutes, leaving time for questions and suggestions from the audience.
-On occasion, two graduate students might present their proposal at the same time.
-Students should expect to divide the time equally, 25 minutes total, per student. - In preparing a proposal, it may be beneficial to meet with a representative of the Statistics department to establish proper experimental design and sample size.
+All graduate faculty and graduate students will be invited, but not expected to attend. - Submit Form C2 Project Proposal Presentation Scheduling to the graduate program manager at least two weeks prior to the presentation. - Students are expected to dress professionally at the project proposal presentation. - Students should prepare an abstract or summary with a bibliography for graduate faculty and graduate students. - A proposal should be presented for approximately 20 minutes, leaving an additional ~5 minutes for questions and suggestions from the audience. - In preparing a proposal, it may be beneficial to meet with a representative of the Statistics department to establish proper experimental design and sample size.
 A student should counsel with his/her committee chair on the need for this. - For students doing research on human subjects, BYU Institutional Review Board (IRB) approval is required prior to use of humans as research subjects. - An electronic copy of the proposal should be uploaded on the Graduate Progress page under the Prospectus tile and submitted for approval prior to the presentation. - Once the proposal is approved by the committee on the Graduate Progress page, it becomes the "contract" the student must fulfill to complete the requirement for the project.
-The student should work with the committee to get the proposal approved within 2 weeks after presenting. - Significant deviations from the procedures approved in the proposal, or a change to a new project requires submission of a new proposal following the procedure outlined above. - The project proposal will typically include the following: - Introduction: Describe the purpose, relevance, and/or rationale of the project.
-This may include: - Background supporting project - Needs statement narrative - Definition of problem or need
+The student should work with the committee to get the proposal approved within 2 weeks after presenting.
+The final proposal must be uploaded to GradProg. - Significant deviations from the procedures approved in the proposal, or a change to a new project requires submission of a new proposal following the procedure outlined above. - The project proposal will typically include the following elements depending on whether it is research based or non-research based. - Research based proposals: - Introduction/Background/Literature Review: This may include: - Background literature showcasing the current information about the research topic and demonstrating the need for your research project